 Events that satisfy the following four criteria fall within scope of the Bill:

-1. The event must take place in a premises as defined in clause 3 of the Terrorism (Protection of Premises) Bill
+1. Must take place in a premises as defined in the Terrorism (Protection of Premises) Bill;

-4. Be accessible to members of the public.
+5. Be accessible to members of the public; and

 What will the Bill require?

-The Bill requires those responsible for certain premises and events to take steps to mitigate the impact of a terrorist attack and reduce harm in the event of a terrorist attack occurring.
+The current draft of the Bill requires those responsible for certain premises and events to take steps to mitigate the impact of a terrorist attack and reduce harm in the event of a terrorist attack occurring.
 In addition to this, certain larger premises and events must also take steps to reduce the vulnerability of the premises to terrorist attacks.

-It establishes a tiered approach, linked to the activity that takes place at premises or an event and the number of individuals it is reasonable to expect may be present on the premises at the same time.
-The requirements vary accordingly, acknowledging that larger venues and events may be impacted to a greater extent by an attack and should be expected to do more.
+This tiered approach is linked to the different uses of premises and the number of individuals it is reasonable to expect may be present at a premises or event at the same.
+The requirements vary accordingly, acknowledging that larger premises and events may be impacted to a greater extent by an attack and should be expected to do more.

 Standard duty premises

-o notify the regulator of their premises; and
+- notify the regulator Security Industry Authority (SIA) that they are responsible for their premises; and

-o put in place appropriate and reasonably practicable public protection procedures (as set out in Clause 5 of the Bill).
+- have in place appropriate and reasonably practicable public protection procedures (as set out in Clause 5 of the Bill) that could be expected to reduce the risk of physical harm being caused to individuals if an attack was to occur there or nearby.

 Enhanced duty premises and qualifying events

-o put in place appropriate and reasonably practicable public protection measures that could be expected to reduce both (i) the vulnerability of the premises or event to an act of terrorism occurring at the location, and (ii) the risk of physical harm being caused to individuals if an attack was to occur there or nearby.
+- have in place appropriate and reasonably practicable measures that could be expected to reduce both (i) the vulnerability of the premises or event to an act of terrorism occurring, and (ii) the risk of physical harm being caused to individuals if an attack was to occur there or nearby.
 For example, an enhanced duty premises will be required, insofar as reasonably practicable, to implement measures relating to the monitoring of the premises and their immediate vicinity;

-o document the public protection measures in place, or proposed to put in place, and to provide this document to the regulator.
-This document should include an assessment as to how those measures may be expected to reduce, so far as is reasonably practicable, vulnerability and risk of harm.
+- document the public protection procedures and measures in place, or proposed to put in place, and provide this document to the Security Industry Authority (SIA).
+This document should include an assessment as to how those procedures and measures may be expected to reduce, so far as is reasonably practicable, vulnerability and/or risk of harm.

-o Where the responsible person for an enhanced duty premises or qualifying event is not an individual, they must appoint an individual as a designated senior individual with responsibility for ensuring that the relevant requirements are met.
+Where the responsible person for enhanced duty premises or a qualifying event is not an individual, they must designate a senior individual with responsibility for ensuring that the relevant requirements are met.

 What is the role of the regulator?

-• The role of the Regulator is to support, advise and guide those responsible for premises and events in meeting the requirements of this legislation.
+The Security Industry Authority will be established as the regulator to support, advise and guide those responsible for premises and events in meeting the requirements of this legislation as well as investigate and enforce compliance of the requirements.

 Who is responsible for requirements at a premises or event in scope?

-Terrorism (Protection of Premises) Bill: Responsible person factsheet
+Link to: Terrorism (Protection of Premises) Bill: Responsible person factsheet - GOV.UK (www.gov.uk)

 Will all venues have to implement expensive protective security measures?

-• The Bill will not require those responsible for standard tier premises to purchase or install any additional equipment to what they already have in place.
-The requirements focus on increasing preparedness through ensuring there are effective public protection procedures to be followed in the event of a terrorist attack occurring.
+The Government is extremely mindful that many premises and events continue to face the challenges of rising costs.
+The Bill seeks to achieve public protection outcomes whilst avoiding undue burden on businesses and other organisations.
+The Bill will not require those responsible for standard tier premises to put in place any physical measures.
+The requirements focus on increasing preparedness through ensuring there are effective public protection procedures to be followed in the event of a terrorist attack occurring and are intended to be simple and low cost.

 Will Martyn’s Law apply to all of the UK?